ligato/docs/docs/plugins/linux-plugins.md

 	}
 ```

-The config data can be combined with any other Linux or VPP configuration.
+The configuration data can be combined with any other Linux or VPP configuration.

-Update the data via the GRPC using the client of the `ConfigurationClient` type (read more about how to prepare the GRPC connection and about other CRUD methods in the [GRPC tutorial][grpc-tutorial]):
+Update data with gRPC by using the client of the `ConfigurationClient` type.
+Read more about how to prepare the gRPC connection, and other CRUD methods in the [GRPC tutorial][grpc-tutorial]:

 ```go
 import (
 	"github.com/ligato/vpp-agent/api/configurator"